luisespino/Coronavirus_2020_11/2020-11/README.md

 The data used for the elaboration of the graph was obtained from [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) In the case of Costa Rica, the first day for the graph is taken on March 5, 2020 with zero infected, and the final data of the graph is for November 8, 2020 with 116,363 infected, for a total of 249 days sample history.

 The code used to generate the graph is [201503821.py](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/src/201503821.py), which is based on a linear regression, with a polynomial of degree 4.

+Control measures
+The government has declared a color coded alert system for the control and containment of the pandemic, as follows:

+Green (Information): No reported cases, but neighboring countries exposed.
+Yellow (Moderated): Accelerated increasing of epidemiological variables, high hospital occupancy, low control of cases.
+Orange (High): Increasing of epidemiological variables, medium hospital occupancy, acceptable control of cases.
+Red (Extreme): Extreme hospital occupancy.
+The epidemiological variables are:

+Canton risk by attack rate (weekly): New cases by canton population divided by new national cases, 66% of weight.
+Slope and variation coefficient (triweekly): Weekly increase or decrease in the active cases of a canton, 33% of weight.
+More specific details, formulas or algorithms for the alert color designation of the cantons or districts have been kept secret and has not been released as of July 2020, which has been contested by local government of the cantons, commerce associations, journalists and open data activists.

+As of August 2020, only Yellow Alert or Orange Alert has been used to designate the administrative areas of the country, with differentiated restrictions on each area.

 #### Comparative analysis of coronavirus cases between Costa Rica and Guatemala